 Scotland's biggest city, Glasgow was once known as the British Empire's “second city.”
 Today, it remains a competitive force in the worlds of business, finance, and gay frolic.
 Fast-talking, friendly Glaswegians are proud of their city and give a warm welcome to visitors.

 Most LGBT clubs in Glasgow are to be found in the area of Merchant City at city centre -- the "Pink Triangle" it's sometimes called, just northeast of Argyle Street and Glasgow Central Railway Stations.
-Pride Glasgow takes place in July.
-A huge stage is set up in George Square, which sits next to Queen Street train station.
+Pride Glasgow has a mid-August Saturday parade through City Centre and two day festival at Glasgow Green.
 OutSpoken Arts is an annual LGBT arts festival that runs from January through April, at venues throughout the city hosting plays, films, talks and art exhibitions.

 Glasgow Airport is the main gateway into Scotland for transatlantic flights.
 The closest rail station to the airport is Paisley Gilmour Street, just one mile from the terminal, so easily reached by taxi or bus.
 Connect from here to Glasgow Central on one of eight SPT trains each hour (5/hr on Sundays) - also to Ayr and Clyde Coast destinations.
 Number 500 buses depart every 10 minutes, 24 hours a day, for a trip of 25 minutes to Glasgow's two main rail stations – Central and Queen Street – and the main bus terminus - Buchanan Bus Station.
 For more options see the airport website above.